Pump It Up (video game series): Music

-The songs used in Pump It Up are mostly Korean-based.
+The songs used in Pump It Up are mostly South Korean-based.
 Premiere 3 and Exceed were the only versions to put a greater emphasis on international pop music due to its branching into other markets such as North and Latin America.
 After Exceed, the focus shifted back to K-pop as the players worldwide generally favored the game's original Korean music.
 Much of the music on Pump is contributed by an in-house (and mostly anonymous) collective known as BanYa.
 Two of the main members, Yahpp and Msgoon, recently became independent artists (and as of NX and Fiesta respectively, all of their songs are now branded using their aliases).
-Aside from the K-pop licenses, most in-house songs on Pump it Up are of Korean influence.
-The diversity in genres is very great despite this, covering everything from general pop to heavy metal to Hip hop as well as an assortment of uncommon genres such as jazz, folk, and ska.
-Some of BanYa's songs include covers of classical pieces such as Canon in D, mostly performed in a symphonic rock style.
+Aside from the K-pop licenses, most in-house songs on Pump it Up are of South Korean influence.
+The diversity in genres is very great despite this, covering everything from general pop to heavy metal to hip hop as well as an assortment of uncommon genres such as jazz, folk, and ska.
+Some of BanYa's songs include covers of classical pieces such as Canon in D (in which it become notorious), mostly performed in a symphonic rock style and has a tempo of 160 beats per minute.

 In comparison to Konami's Bemani line-up and other arcade rhythm games, there has been a negligible emphasis on electronic music in Pump, but the first instances of electronic music on Pump were on NX2, as five crossovers from the American-made spinoff appeared, which in contrast, has a greater emphasis on electronic music.